Tokyo Gov. Yuriko Koike hospitalized again with extreme fatigue

 Vice Gov. Takashi Takeichi will take the place of Koike until she returns to work.

 Koike was last hospitalized from June 22 to 30.
-She resumed work at her office on July 2.
+She resumed work at her office on July 2, two days before a metropolitan assembly election, and visited candidates of Tomin First no Kai (Tokyoites First), which she serves as a special adviser.

+Since then, she has often worked even weekends, including for this summer's Tokyo Olympics and Paralympics and in the fight against the COVID-19 pandemic.

 In a time of both misinformation and too much information, quality journalism is more crucial than ever.